Conquer your student debt. Refinance now.

 In 2015 nearly $91.5 billion was spent on video games and gaming products around the globe, with the United States accounting for nearly a quarter of that ($22 billion).
 In the same year, global movie box office revenue brought in only $38.3 billion.

 Gaming these days is just as popular as pet ownership—two-thirds of American households include at least one person who plays video games for 3+ hours per week.
 Game playing also doesn’t just take place on a dedicated game console anymore.
 Many people are using computers or smartphones to play mobile games, contributing to the video game demographics shift over time.

-While typically associated with teens, the industry has expanded to include diverse audiences, producing games aimed at children, older adults, and niche interest groups.
+While typically associated with teens, the video game industry has expanded in recent years to include diverse audiences, producing games aimed at children, older adults, and niche interest groups who play games.